-Budgeted cost: £ 179,565.48
+Budgeted cost: £ 139,456.

 Activity Evidence that supports this approach Challenge number(s) addressed Study support, study clubs, Saturday schools and half term revision provides learning opportunities for all.
 Mornings for Maths and English Clubs.
 Homework clubs, morning examinations help students to identify and act upon learning gaps.
-The college makes use of extensive study sup- port, study clubs, Saturday schools and revision sessions to provide students with appropriate ar- eas to learn.
-This is not always possible at home, so use of the college facilities and staffing pro- vides space for targeting particular needs and knowledge gaps, so that underachieving students can benefit from 1:1 or small group tuition provid- ed by school staff who know students well.
-One to one tuition EEF (educationendow- mentfoundation.org.uk) Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Targeted additional provision (TAP).
+The college makes use of extensive study support, study clubs, Saturday schools and revision sessions to provide students with appropriate areas to learn.
+This is not always possible at home, so use of the college facilities and staffing provides space for targeting particular needs and knowledge gaps, so that underachieving students can benefit from 1:1 or small group tuition provided by school staff who know students well.
+One to one tuition EEF (educationendowmentfoundation.org.uk) Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Targeted additional provision (TAP).
 School counsellor staff The college employs highly skilled staff to deliver impactful interventions.
-For example, St Michael's has a Teacher of Targeted Additional Provision (TAP) and a school counsellor on a part-time ba- sis.
-2, 3 costs.
-Employing three Learning Support Assistants for bespoke intervention.
-Given the increased focus on wellbeing, the use of Cognitive Behavioural Therapy (CBT) can have a substantial impact upon students at risk of ex- clusion or students with poor attendance or en- gagement with school.
-The college also maintains case studies in recent years to document suc- cessful student interventions and how these have Support staff overtime and staff costs (SEN Study club.
-HW and Study Support). increased KS4 attendance or progress for stu- dents with very significant barriers to learning.
-Cognitive Behavioural Therapy - Youth Endow- ment Fund Furthermore, three Learning Support Assistants provides support to key PP and SEND students with a specific timetable.
-Provision such as in- class support or after school interventions focus upon academic progress.
-Teaching Assistant Interventions Teaching and Learning Toolkit EEF Drama therapy.
-Targeted students at Key Stage 3 attend Drama therapy.
+For example, St Michael's has a Teacher of Targeted Additional Provision (TAP) and a school counsellor on a part-time basis.
+2, 3 Running a bespoke SEND wrap around programme to support with core literacy and emotional literacy.
+Support staff overtime and staff costs (SEN Given the increased focus on wellbeing, the use of Cognitive Behavioural Therapy (CBT) can have a substantial impact upon students at risk of exclusion or students with poor attendance or engagement with school.
+The college also maintains case studies in recent years to document successful student interventions and how these have increased KS4 attendance or progress for students with very significant barriers to learning.
+Cognitive Behavioural Therapy - Youth Endow- Study club.
+HW club and Study Support).
+Staffing for core study support ment Fund Furthermore, Learning Support Assistants provides support to key PP and SEND students with a specific timetable.
+Provision such as in-class support or after school interventions focus upon academic progress.
+Training is in place to support the LSA in developing these skills.
+Drama therapy.
+Teaching Assistant Interventions Teaching and Learning Toolkit EEF Targeted students at Key Stage 3 attend Drama therapy.
 This intervention is used to help students understand the social and emotional aspects of learning.
 Participation in the arts can impact upon student outcomes.
-Arts participation Teaching and Learning Toolkit EEF
+Arts participation Teaching and Learning Toolkit

 Guys and St Thomas Hospital (speech and language therapy).
-The college also has annual sessions run by ther- apists from Guys and St Thomas Hospital to sup- port speech and language therapy of seven stu- dents across years 7 to 11 respectively continuing from primary school.
-They are PP and SEND, ei- ther an Educational Health Care Plan (EHCP) with Autistic Spectrum Disorder or Moderate Learning Difficulty, which the therapy supports their most severe communication needs.
-The Early Intervention Foundation (EIF) report re- garding adolescent mental health also shows evi- dence that CBT interventions support young peo- ple's social and emotional skills and can reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) The Brilliant Club provides PP students with high aspirations for university study and future destinations.
+The college also has annual sessions run by therapists from Guys and St Thomas Hospital to support speech and language therapy of 19 students across years 7 to 11 respectively continuing from primary school.
+They are PP and SEND, either an Educational Health Care Plan (EHCP) with Autistic Spectrum Disorder or Moderate Learning Difficulty, which the therapy supports their most severe communication needs.
+The Brilliant Club provides PP students with high aspirations for university study and future destinations.
 The Brilliant Club works across UK schools to support less advantaged students to access the most competitive universities.
 To support social mobility, providing disadvantaged students, including those classified as PP, with opportunities to meet role models and access knowledge from higher education institutions is to raise aspirations.
 Sutton Trust Social Mobility Report